SpaceForceLLC/WSL-Gentoo/README.md

 * Windows 10 SDK (10.0.16299.0) for UWP: C#, VB, JS

 ## Requirements for installing and running
-The system must be in Developer mode (found in Settings, under Update & Security, For developers)
+The system must be in Developer mode (found in Settings -> Update & Security -> For developers)

 The Windows Subsystem for Linux is not enabled by default, and is required to run the app.
 You can add the feature to your Windows installation by running `C:\Windows\System32\OptionalFeatures.exe` and selecting it from the list.

 ## Building
+1. Open Gentoo.sln in Visual Studio.
 1. Generate a test certificate:
-    1. In Visual Studio, open `DistroLauncher-Appx/Gentoo.appxmanifest`
+    1. In the Solution Explorer, open `Gentoo-Appx\Gentoo.appxmanifest`
     1. Select the Packaging tab
     1. Select "Choose Certificate"
     1. Click the Configure Certificate drop down and select Create test certificate.